harshith20/emotion_detector/README.md

 ## Objective
-I want to create an app where user can write his/her diary and analyze themself with the help of sentiment analysis algorithm.
+I want to create an app where user can write his/her diary and analyze thier emotions with the help of sentiment analysis algorithm.

 ## Ml_algo
 -I have developed emotion detection model using TFIDF  vectorization method .